rigwild/ark-wallet-mass-generator/README.md

 Generate a lot of [ARK](https://ark.io/) wallets quickly.
 This can be useful to find a nice wallet address.

+Uses Node.js [Worker Threads](https://nodejs.org/api/worker_threads.html) for optimal performance (will use a Polyfill if Node.js version is less than 12).

 ## Install
 ```
 $ yarn global add ark-wallet-mass-generator